 Remember, ‘parents provide, children decide’.
-Offer them new foods and it is simply up to your child whether they eat any at all.
-Pressuring a child to eat could make them more hesitant to try new foods and make them fussier, particularly if they feel challenged.
+Your role is to offer them new foods and it is simply up to your child whether they eat any at all.
+If they choose not to eat it, that is OK – trust that one day they will.

-Here’s how to encourage your fussy eater to try new foods, without pressuring them:
+Here are our 8 top tips to help fussy eaters to try new foods, without pressuring them:

 - Include the new food along with other healthy options they do like.
 At meal or snack time, provide your child with an opportunity to try the food.
-Research has shown it may take 10+ times of repeated exposure to a food before a child tries it, though parents are likely to give up after 5 attempts- keep going!
+Research has shown it may take 20+ times of repeated exposure to a food before a child tries it, though parents are likely to give up after 5 attempts – keep going!

 - Share your meals together.
 As much as possible, having family meals, where everyone eats the same foods together, is important.
 Be sure the meal includes some options that you know they do like.

 - Buffet-style serving.
 Offering food this way lets your child build their independence and have a sense of control over what they eat.

 - Create a pressure-free space by role modelling and showing them that it is okay to try again another day.
 If your child chooses not to try something you can say (and try to believe) “That’s okay, maybe next time!”

 - Don’t give too much attention to the new food – remember, pressure-free environment.
 They may just help themselves!